ericdatakelly/tiny-torch/README.md

 [![Code-Generator](https://badgen.net/badge/Template%20by/Code-Generator/ee4c2c?labelColor=eaa700)](https://github.com/pytorch-ignite/code-generator)

-This is the image classification template by Code-Generator using `resnet18` model and `cifar10` dataset from TorchVision and training is powered by PyTorch and PyTorch-Ignite.
+This is the image classification template by Code-Generator using a `resnet` model and the `cifar10` dataset from TorchVision, and training is powered by PyTorch and PyTorch-Ignite.

 ## Installation